 In a less severe disaster, items listed above are more defined and can be addressed individually depending on the damage.

-In each case, the majority owner should coordinate building and environmental restoration as well as maintain proper planning and site control.
+In each case, the majority owner should coordinate building and environmental restoration and well as maintain proper planning and site control.

-4.0 The Emergency Control Center (ECC)
+4.0 RESTORATION CONTROL CENTER (RCC)